GuanceCloud/guance-docs/docs/en/metrics/dictionary.md

 ## Introduction

-After completing the metric data collection, you can view all reported metric sets and related metrics, labels, timeline numbers, data storage strategies, etc. in the "Metric Management" of Guance Cloud workspace.
+After completing the metric data collection, you can view all reported metric sets and related metrics, labels, timeline numbers, data storage strategies, etc. in the "Metric Management" of Guance workspace.

 ## Metric Sets